HUGO STIGLITZ MAKES MOVIES BLOGATHON)

 It's endlessly amusing to hear mainstream film critics complain about what we Italian film fans call "dream logic" and what they call "lazy incompetence."
 They don't understand it because, most likely, they're outside major cities for whom the "Tower of Babel" effect is unknown, so they don't appreciate the need for non-lingual story-telling devices, and they didn't see the film first at a drive-in while on acid or erection-enhancing stimulants purchased under the counter at a local pharmacy...
 If they only saw ZOMBIE or SUSPIRIA sober, they never really saw it at all... or saw too much of it, which might be worse.
 Cinema is not always meant to be studied under a magnifying glass, sometimes a movie needs to just be there, doing its own thing, providing you the scant light to pick the seeds out of your stash.
 An Italian horror movie wants to provide a nice canopy of gore and rock music for you to hide out under and get your freak on.
-It wants to scare you and rock you out, regardless of whether or not you speak its language or missed the first 40 minutes and aren't even sure which of the three movies on the marquee you're currently even seeing.
+It wants to freak you out regardless of whether or not you speak its language or missed the first 40 minutes and aren't even sure which of the three movies on the marquee you're currently even seeing.
 If you decide to look up and pay attention, WHAM! it's instantly ready to pounce on your nerves and never let up.
 In case you came in halfway through, as one did at drive-ins or 24-hour continuous grindhouse theaters like the Roxy, the credits repeated the name of the film "You have been watching SUSPIRIA."
 Meanwhile it's shocking enough to make sure your mom doesn't insist you take your little brother along, but with murders memorable enough to describe to your friends; and get your date to grab your arm in fearful exaltation.
 As Time Out Film Guide puts it, SUSPIRIA is what kids imagine scary movies to be when they're too young to see them.